wernsey/wregex/README.md

 ## Introduction

-This is my Regex engine implementation.
+*Many years ago I wrote my own Regex engine implementation.*

 It supports a fairly large language, with curly braces, anchors, sub-match extraction, back references and lazy (non-greedy) evaluation.
-It was written to to form the regular expression library of a scripting language I was writing.
+It was written to form the regular expression library of a scripting language I was writing.

 Although I've consulted several sources and looked at the sources of a couple of implementations (See my references below), this implementation is entirely my own.

+It is released under the terms of the MIT license.
+See the bottom of this file for details.

 Just a small disclaimer: